Late modernity

 Late modernity (or liquid modernity) is the characterization of today's highly developed global societies as the continuation (or development) of modernity rather than as an element of the succeeding era known as postmodernity, or the postmodern.
 Introduced as "liquid" modernity by the Polish sociologist Zygmunt Bauman, late modernity is marked by the global capitalist economies with their increasing privatization of services and by the information revolution.
+Among its characteristics is that some traits, which in previous generations were assigned to individuals by the community, are instead self-assigned individually and can be changed at will.
+As a result, people feel insecure about their identities and their places in society, and they feel anxious and distrustful about whether their self-proclaimed traits are being respected.
+Society as a whole feels more chaotic.

 Versus postmodernity

 Social theorists and sociologists such as Scott Lash, Ulrich Beck, Zygmunt Bauman, and Anthony Giddens maintain (against postmodernists) that modernization continues into the contemporary era, which is thus better conceived as a radical state of late modernity.
 On technological and social changes since the 1960s, the concept of "late modernity" proposes that contemporary societies are a clear continuation of modern institutional transitions and cultural developments.
 Such authors talk about a reflexive modernization as post-traditional order which impact day-to-day social life and personal activities.
 Modernity now tends to be self-referring, instead of being defined largely in opposition to traditionalism, as with classical modernity.

 Giddens does not dispute that important changes have occurred since "high" modernity, but he argues that we have not truly abandoned modernity.
 Rather, the modernity of contemporary society is a developed, radicalized, "late" modernity—but still modernity, not postmodernity.
 In such a perspective, postmodernism appears only as a hyper-technological version of modernity.